 Stir the chicken into the pasta gently.
 You don’t want to completely mix the hot sauce with the cheesy sauce on the macaroni.
 Then sprinkle 1/2 cup crumbled blue cheese over the whole mixture.
 It will make for a nice contrast in flavors while you’re eating if the three components of the dish- the creamy, cheesy pasta, the buffalo chicken, and the pungent blue cheese- don’t blend fully.
 It’s so satisfying to bite into each of them separately, and then notice how well they complement each other mid-bite.

-Stir the milk and cornstarch in a small saucepan.
-Bring to a boil, reduce the heat to a simmer.
+- While the macaroni cooks, make the cheese sauce: In a small saucepan, whisk together the milk and cornstarch.
+Bring to a boil, then reduce the heat slightly to a simmer.
 Stir in the butter.
 When the sauce is thick enough to coat the back of a spoon, add the cheddar cheese and stir until the cheese has melted and the mixture is silky and well blended.